• Skip to primary navigation

 Ingredients & Substitutes

-Please scroll down to below recipe card for exact measurements.
+Please scroll down to recipe card below for exact measurements.

 ingredients to make this recipe

-• Frozen Mixed Vegetables: such as peas, carrots, corn, green beans, or lima beans.
+• Frozen Mixed Vegetables: Such as peas, carrots, corn, green beans, or lima beans.

 • Green Onions